top of page

 Learn more about this step forward with SLR:

-In May, GoSign deepened its strategic partnership with Migam, a Poland-based sign language AI organization built on long-term alignment and a shared commitment to Deaf-led AI development.
+In May, GoSign deepened its strategic partnership with Migam, a Poland-based sign language AI organization.
+This partnership is built on long-term alignment and a shared commitment to Deaf-led AI development.

-Over the past months, GoSign supported Migam with training and quality assurance for their signing avatar, contributing linguistic review, data screening, and iterative feedback to strengthen model accuracy and reliability as they expanded into additional sign languages.
+Over the past months, GoSign supported Migam with training and quality assurance for their signing avatar.
+We contributed linguistic review, data screening, and iterative feedback to strengthen model accuracy and reliability as they expanded into additional sign languages.

-Migam was also an early supporter of the vision behind SLxAI, encouraging broader industry collaboration from the start.
+Migam was also an early supporter of the vision behind SLxAI.
+They encouraged broader industry collaboration from the start.
 We’re grateful for their trust, partnership, and shared commitment to building responsibly.

-Also in May, GoSign.AI leadership released a research paper reviewing how sign language technologies, both avatars and recognition systems, can be evaluated using staged, linguistically grounded frameworks inspired by human language acquisition.
+Also in May, GoSign.AI leadership released a research paper.
+This paper reviewed how sign language technologies, both avatars and recognition systems, can be evaluated using staged, linguistically grounded frameworks inspired by human language acquisition.

-The paper highlights current benchmarks, datasets, and key challenges that remain, and offers structured ways to assess progress beyond hype
+The paper highlights current benchmarks, datasets, and key challenges that remain.
+It offers structured ways to assess progress beyond hype.

 Full Paper:

-GoSign received an opportunity to attend the COSP18 event panel “AI and Access: Promising for Deaf Communities?” and co-hosted with the Permanent Mission of Belgium.
+GoSign received an opportunity to attend the COSP18 event panel “AI and Access: Promising for Deaf Communities?”
+We co-hosted this event with the Permanent Mission of Belgium.

 Learn more about this milestone: